33rd Alabama Infantry Regiment: Ringgold Gap—the "wall of fire"

 When Hooker's lead elements entered the mountain pass, Cleburne allowed them to get to within fifty yards of his men before ordering them to open fire.
 Reeling from the first volleys, the astonished Federals fell back, but quickly regrouped and mounted one furious counterattack after another, seeking first to turn Cleburne's right flank (where the 33rd Alabama was), then his left.
 Each renewed assault ran into a withering Confederate response, described by one history as "a wall of fire;" one of Cleburne's regiments exhausted its ammunition, and resorted to throwing rocks before the reserve came up and relieved them.
 Ringgold Gap became a slaughterhouse over the next four hours as Hooker fed regiment after regiment into the fray, only to see each thrown back with severe losses; Private Sam Watkins of the 1st Tennessee Infantry described the gap as having "the appearance of a roof of a house, shingled with dead Yankees ...
 From the foot to the top of the hill was covered with the slain, all lying on their faces ...
 The ground was piled with dead Yankees; they were lying in heaps."
 Once his columns had reached safety further south in Dalton, Bragg ordered Cleburne to pull back; he withdrew his men, and Hooker took possession of the pass around 2 PM.
 In the midst of all the carnage, the 33rd Alabama had lost only one man; their division as a whole had lost only twenty killed and 201 wounded, while holding off a Federal force four times their number for nearly five hours.

-At Ringgold Gap, Cleburne and his men became the stuff of legend; the entire division would receive the Thanks of the Confederate Congress for their performance at this engagement.
-But the war was far from over, as the Alabamians and their friends would soon learn.
+At Ringgold Gap, Cleburne and his men became the stuff of legend; the entire division received the Thanks of the Confederate Congress for their performance at this engagement.
+But the war was far from over, as the Alabamians and their friends soon learned.